SAP-samples/teched2023-AD180v/exercises/0_Setup_Trial_Landscape/3_spa-subscribe-free-trial/spa-subscribe-free-trial.md

 ### Assign Roles

-In order to have access, you will have to assign the role collections to your user.
+In order to have access, you will have to assign the role collections to your user and the newly created identity provider for SAP Build Apps, which you have created before.

 2. Go to the **Users**, under **Security**, and select your user.